mickeyreiss/UIView-AutoLayout/README.md

 -----
 *Note: you must be developing for iOS 6.0 or later to use Auto Layout.*

-**Manually from GitHub**

-1. Download the `UIView+AutoLayout.h` and `UIView+AutoLayout.m` files and add them to your Xcode project
-2.	`#import UIView+AutoLayout.h` wherever you need it

-	*(Hint: adding the import to your precompiled header file once will allow you to access the API from anywhere in your app!)*
-3. Start joyfully creating constraints in code!

 **Using [CocoaPods](http://cocoapods.org)**

 1. Add the pod `UIView+AutoLayout` to your [Podfile](https://github.com/CocoaPods/CocoaPods/wiki/A-Podfile).